- Nickname: Stephanie

 This site offers no “get rich quick” schemes (sorry!), but the goal here is to put you in a better financial position.
 Don’t you want to enjoy life, instead of fighting with money problems?

-Poorer Than You has been mentioned in the New York Times, in international press (which Stephanie can’t read because she doesn’t know Spanish), Dan Ariely’s book Predictably Irrational, and Stephanie was thanked in the acknowledgments of the book X-Men and Philosophy (which has nothing to do with this site, but is awesome).
+Poorer Than You has been mentioned in the New York Times, CNBC, in international press (which Stephanie can’t read because she doesn’t know Spanish), Dan Ariely’s book Predictably Irrational.
+Stephanie has spoken at personal finance conferences and events with organizations such as The Financial Diet and Women’s Personal Finance, and has been a guest on numerous podcasts including The Stacking Benjamins and So Money.
+Stephanie was thanked in the acknowledgments of the book X-Men and Philosophy (which has nothing to do with this site, but is awesome).

-A 22-year-old college graduate, living in Rochester, New York.
-She got her Personal Finance Stripes via trial-by-fire: nothing teaches you to manage your money like running out of it and having to drop out of school!
+Stephanie is now a 30-something wife and mother of two rambunctious little kids, living in Northern Virginia.
+She got her personal finance stripes via trial-by-fire: nothing teaches you to manage your money like running out of it and having to drop out of school!
 Nine months of hard work, saving, and learning about personal finance got her back into school – blogging about it the whole way.

-College just ended for Stephanie, bringing on a whole new set of financial challenges to write about.
-The posts on this site are a blend of personal stories and articles – you get the benefit of learning from Stephanie’s mistakes, while also getting the Cliff Notes version of the insane amount of financial literature she reads every day.
-Stephanie’s current goal is to achieve a net worth of $0 (up from -$38,543) by the end of 2011.
-Because Stephanie isn’t in a high-paying line of work, this is not going to be easy!
+Stephanie’s posts on this site are a blend of personal stories and articles – you get the benefit of learning from her mistakes, while also getting the Cliff Notes version of the ridiculous amount of financial literature and discussions she’s had over the years.
+Stephanie achieved her goal of $100,000 in savings (having started with $40 in 2007) in 2018 at the age of 32, and is now working on reaching Financial Independence so that she never has to work again (if she doesn’t want to).
 Follow her struggles and achievements by subscribing to the site via RSS or email updates.

 Congrats!
 Stephanie.
 You won The 4-Hour Workweek contest.